RaviikrDS/Youtube_Tech_VIdeo_Summarizer/README.md

    - Choose your desired export language (e.g., Spanish, Hindi, French, German, etc.).
    - Click "Generate Notes" to view the results.
    - Download the generated notes as an HTML file for offline use or sharing.

+## Key Features

+- **Language Selection:** Export notes in your preferred language, including Spanish, Hindi, French, German, and more.
+- **Flexible Notes Format:** Choose from multiple predefined notes formats or use your own custom prompt for tailored note generation.
+- **HTML Export:** Download generated notes as an HTML file for easy offline access or sharing.

 ### 📝 Download Notes in HTML